jruales/Reading-List/2020/README.md

 * High Output Management by Andrew Grove {Recommended by K.B. in late 2019}
 * The Phoenix Project by Gene Kim, Kevin Behr, and George Spafford {Recommended by K.B. in late 2019}
 * The Pragmatic Programmer by David Thomas and Andrew Hunt {Recommended by K.B. in late 2019}
+* Poor Charlie's Almanack: The Wit and Wisdom of Charles T. Munger {Recommended by D.G.? in 2019}

 ### Biographical/Historical
 * Buffett: The Making of an American Capitalist by Roger Lowenstein {Personally recommended by M.C. in late 2015}